PrajwalVandana/maestro-cli/readme.md

 ### `maestro add`

 Add a song (can be a folder of songs too!) given a file path.
-Pass the `-u` or `--url` flag to download from a YouTube or YouTube Music URL.
+Pass the `-u` or `--url` flag to download from a YouTube or YouTube Music URL instead of a file path.
+By default, `maestro add` copies the file to its internal database (`~/.maestro-files`), but you can pass the `-m` or `--move` flag to move the file instead.

 ### `maestro clip`